aparna0522/Building-an-EdTech-Platform-Using-Microservices-and-Docker/README.md

 <h3>Future Work</h3>

-1. Helping peers to interact with each other and resolve their doubts.
-They can connect with other peers who are learning the same course.
+1. Let peers connect one-on-one, network, learn and grow together, by integrating a chat service (allowing only registered users to see other users, and hiding identity details, unless the user wants otherwise).
-2. Adding some extra features like creation of quizes for easy evaluation.
+2. Ability for the instructors to create quizes for easy evaluation.
+3. Can add some analytics monitoring system for the course uploader.
+4. Recommendation Service.
+5. New Course Notification Service.

 <h2>Important Features of the application:</h2>